preciofishbone/OmniaDocsG2/admin-settings/tenant-settings/system/microsoft-365/sharepoint-user-profiles-sync/index.rst

 .. image:: sharepoint-user-profiles-sync-v7.png

-+ **SYNCHRONIZE NOW**: Click this button to execute the syncrhonizations set up (listed at the bottom).
-If you select "Enable Azure AD Synchronization" and set and interval, you don't have to click this button.
++ **SYNCHRONIZE NOW**: Click this button to execute the synchronizations set up (listed at the bottom).
+If you select "Enable Entra ID Synchronization" and set and interval, you don't have to click this button.
 The synchronization is then executed with the interval set.
 + **RESYNC**: Use this button to open the Resync window, if needed.
 See below for a description.
 + **Test Sync**: This is an option suitable for administrators to test synchronization for a limited number af users.
 Setup the sync to test as described below.
 + **EVENTS**: Click this button to access logs from the synchronizations.
 + **Enable synchronization**: Select this option to enable the synchronization.
-+ **Enable SharePoint App-Only**: Due to ongoing changes by Microsoft, Azure AD Sync may stop working.
-If that happens you have to setup SharePoint App-Only for Azure AD Sync.
++ **Enable SharePoint App-Only**: Due to ongoing changes by Microsoft, Entra ID Sync may stop working.
+If that happens you have to setup SharePoint App-Only for Entra ID Sync.
 Click the link "Config instruction" and follow that instruction.
 When you're done, select this option.
 + **Only Sync Enable Account**: To only sync enabled accounts, select this option.
 Otherwise all, even disabled accounts, are synced.
 + **Log Detail**: Use this if you have problems with the synchronization.
 In the details you will hopefully find out what's wrong.
 + **Batch Execute**: This is an advanced option if you have a very long list of users - several hundreds and above.
 Contact you provider/consultant for help when using this.